FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/7_k8sappendix.md

 ### Wrap Up

-delete any deployment and pod you created
+delete any Deployment and Pod you created

 ```bash
 kubectl delete deployment kubernetes-bootcamp